 What is Community Property?

-Community property is all property acquired by a married person during marriage while domiciled in California “except as otherwise provided by statute.”
+Community property refers to property that comes into marriage during the marriage while domiciled in California “except as otherwise provided by statute.”
 Fam.
 C. § 760.
-For registered domestic partners, community property is all property acquired during the partnership while domiciled in California.
-Fam.
-C. 297.5.
+For registered domestic partners, community property refers to all property acquired during the partnership while domiciled in California Family Code Section 297.5.